 - .2 Tankers: Vessels built or adapted for the carriage of liquid cargoes that comply with the relevant requirements of the Rules of ICS Class.
-It shall be specially indicated their suitability for the carriage of certain dangerous goods or the flash point of the carried products, e. g.: Chemical tanker- Type I - Oil tanker (>60°C) - .3 Passenger ship: A vessel that complies with the construction requirements of the Rules and the safety requirements of Conventions in force (especially SOLAS) for the transport and accommodation of passengers.
+It shall be specially indicated their suitability for the carriage of certain dangerous goods or the flash point of the carried products, e. g.: Chemical tanker- Type I Oil tanker (>60°C) - .3 Passenger ship: A vessel that complies with the construction requirements of the Rules and the safety requirements of Conventions in force

+(especially SOLAS) for the transport and accommodation of passengers.
-.4 Vehicle carriers

-Ro/Ro ship: A vessel equipped with ramps and occasionally with ports in the hull for vehicle movement, and adequately reinforced in accordance with the requirements of the Rules.
-Ferry: A vessel equipped for the carriage of vehicles (as well as passengers) in a traffic line.

-.5 Special vessels: Ships or vessels with special construction, configuration or equipment due to the purpose they are intended for.
-Special notations are to be used, such as the following:
+- .4 Vehicle carriers Ro/Ro ship: A vessel equipped with ramps and occasionally with ports in the hull for vehicle movement, and adequately reinforced in accordance with the requirements of the Rules.
+Ferry: A vessel equipped for the carriage of vehicles (as well as passengers) in a traffic line. - .5 Special vessels: Ships or vessels with special construction, configuration or equipment due to the purpose they are intended for.
+Special notations are to be used, such as the following: Tug Icebreaker Suction dredger Pilot vessel Research vessel Seamen training Factory vessel Rescue vessel Floating crane - .6 Floating docks: In this case the additional notation to the class shall be: Floating dock (indicating the docking capacity in tons). - .7 High speed craft: The following special notations are to be included: